Samir-Kesare/OpsTree-Ansible/roles/prometheus/README.md

 # Conclusion

 This guide illustrates the process of deploying **prometheus** through Ansible.
-By adhering to these instructions, you can effectively provision and set up redis within your AWS infrastructure.
+By adhering to these instructions, you can effectively provision and set up `prometheus` within your AWS infrastructure.

 ***